jsafrane/enhancements/keps/sig-storage/3762-persistent-volume-last-phase-transition-time/README.md

 We plan to add new e2e tests which should not interfere with any other tests, and so they could run in parallel.

-While the timestamp of changing volume phase will represent an accurate point in time of when this occurred, the tests will have to consider the time difference between removing a PVC and changing the phase on the volume.
-Based on exploratory testing we will define an appropriate time tolerance which will represent maximum time limit for the volume phase change.
+While the timestamp of volume phase transition will represent an accurate point in time of when it occurred, the tests will have to consider the time difference between user action that leads to a PV phase transition and the actual volume phase transition done by the PV controller.
+Based on exploratory testing we will define an appropriate time tolerance which will represent maximum time limit for the volume to transition phase.

 ### Graduation Criteria